In this pregnancy trimester timeline, discover what you can expect and everything you need during every trimester of pregnancy.

 What you need:

-- Stretch Mark Cream – It’s never too early to use stretch mark creams.
+- Anti-Stretch Mark Products – It’s never too early to use anti-stretch mark products.
 But, just like anything else, prevention is better than cure.
-So, applying an anti-stretch mark cream to the areas where stretch marks usually appear would save you in the long run.
+So, applying an anti-stretch mark cream or serum to the areas where stretch marks usually appear would save you in the long run.
 (Also Read: The Results Behind Mama’s Choice Stretch Mark Cream)

 - Pregnancy-safe Face Wash – Hormonal changes in your body can make your skin produce more oil.
 If you don’t act fast, this may lead to pregnancy acne.
 A gentle face wash can help you counter this quickly and easily.
 (Also Read: How To Choose The Right Face Wash For Your Skin Type)

-- Pregnancy-Safe Moisturizer – Another skincare must-have is a moisturizer.
+- Pregnancy-Safe Moisturizer – Another skincare must-have is moisturiser.
 While your skin may produce more oil during this phase, you are prone to dryness.
-So make sure you have a moisturizer that is safe to use daily.
+So make sure you have a moisturiser that is safe to use daily.
 If you can, go for the one with SPF properties as well.
 (Also Read: Why You Encounter Facial Skin Problems During Pregnancy)

 2nd Trimester, Weeks 14 to 28